radius-project/design-notes/cli/2024-06-04-aws-irsa-support.md

 ## Open Questions

 ## Alternatives considered
 ### EKS Pod Identity

 EKS Pod Identity was introduced in 2022 as a simplified approach for applications running on EKS to retrieve credentials.
 It uses the new EKS pod identity instead of OIDC provider for identity.
 Because of this, users have convenient APIs that allow managing pod identity.
 Ref.
 [AWS EKS Pod Identity](https://aws.amazon.com/blogs/containers/amazon-eks-pod-identity-a-new-way-for-applications-on-eks-to-obtain-iam-credentials/).

-Since the identity provider is tied to AWS, this solution cannot be used with Radius deployed on stand alone, aks or any other kubernetes cluster.

 Its good to note that since this approach uses its own service principal, the setup involves different identity providers and configuration on aws.
 Radius should be however able to support this feature with minimal code changes, if any.

 ## Design Review Notes